 Modification: Hold on to a chair or wall for support.

 Step 1: Lay down (stomach down) on the floor.
-Prop your body up by coming onto your toes and forearms (bend your elbows).
+Raise your body up by coming onto your toes and forearms (bend your elbows).
 Your stomach should no longer be touching the floor, your butt should be down, back straight, head in alignment with your spine.

 Step 2: Hold this position for the total amount of desired time.